background

 Briefly, a company’s variable costs are directly associated with revenue and fluctuate based on production volume, whereas its fixed costs remain unchanged regardless of production volume.

-All else being equal, the greater the contribution margin (CM) of each product, the more profitable the company is going to be, with more cash available to meet other expenses.
+The greater the contribution margin (CM) of each product, the more profitable the company is going to be, with more cash available to meet other expenses — all else being equal.

 The distinction pertains to the concept of scalability, as companies with higher variable costs tend to bring in fewer profits since the direct costs increase (and can offset) the growth in revenue, albeit the outsized expansion in profitability can reverse course in periods of underperformance.